jiahao42/jiahao42.github.io/index.md

 * to generate more code
 * to optimize existing code
 * to restore source code from compiled/obfuscated shenanigans
-* to discover vulnerabilities in code
-* to identify malicious behavior in code
+* to discover vulnerabilities & identify malicious behavior in code

 ## Experience